iSOLveIT/protege_owl/_sources/index.rst.txt

    Note that if you just type a few characters, the number of possible completions may be large resulting in an unwieldy menu.
    Also, Protégé doesn't do things like type checking on possible completions.
-For example, if you type “Chee” and do
+For example, if you type “Chee" and do
    <control><space> you will be prompted with ``CheeseTopping`` and
    ``CheesyPizza`` as possible completions even though a ``Pizza`` is not in the range of ``hasTopping``.
 This is where the reasoner can also